By Al Yoon

 Continue Reading Below

 AIG said on Thursday it made the offer to the Federal Reserve Bank of New York for the residential mortgage-backed securities it gave up at the height of the financial crisis.
-The Fed on Friday confirmed it received AIG's
+The Fed on Friday confirmed it received AIG's <AIG.N> offer for the bonds, held in Maiden Lane II, an entity formed in late 2008 as part of AIG's bailout.

 For more than a year, the insurer has been preparing the offer on the bonds, whose values have soared despite rising foreclosures on the underlying loans.
 An index of top-rated subprime securities has rallied more than 50 percent since the depths of that market in April 2009, according to Amherst Securities Group.